 - 10MP stills

 If you want a capable action camera without the expense, there's the GoPro Hero 7 White.
-It's discontinued currently, but even at launch it was half the price of its highest-spec sibling, it doesn't have the same top features.
-It was launched in the second of 2018, effectively taking the features from the 6-month-old Hero, and putting it in a new design.
+It's discontinued currently, but even at launch it was half the price of its highest-spec sibling.
+It was launched in 2018, effectively taking the features from the 6-month-old Hero, and putting it in a new design.

 If you can live without the 4K resolution video, the 60fps 1080p capture from the stabilised Hero should be more than enough to capture your best outdoor exploits.
 Here are all the resolutions, frame-rates and FOVs available: